-- c.
+- Management Practices None. - 4.
+Notification Requirements None. - 5.
+Recordkeeping Requirements The permittee shall develop the following information and shall retain the information for five years.
+The sludge documents will be retained on site at the same location as other NPDES records. - a.
+The concentration (mg/Kg) in the sludge of each pollutant listed in Table 3 and the applicable pollutant concentration criteria listed in Table 3. - b.
+A certification statement that all applicable requirements (specifically listed) have been met, and that the permittee understands that there are significant penalties for false certification including fine and imprisonment.
+See 503.17(a)(1)(ii) or 503.17(a)(3)(i)(B), whichever applies to the permittees sludge treatment activities. - c.
 A description of how the Class A pathogen reduction requirements are met. - d.
-A description of how the vector attraction reduction requirements are met. - e.
-The annual whole sludge application rate for the sewage sludge that does not cause the annual pollutant loading rates in Table 4 to be exceeded.
-See Appendix A to Part 503 Procedure to Determine the Annual Whole Sludge Application Rate for a Sewage Sludge. - 6.
+A description of how the vector attraction reduction requirements are met. - 6.
 Reporting Requirements The permittee shall report annually on the DMR the following information: - a.
-List Pollutant Table 4 appropriate for permittee's land application practices. - b.
-The frequency of monitoring listed in Element 1, Section I.C. which applies to the permittee. - c.
-The concentration (mg/Kg) in the sludge of each pollutant listed above in Table 1 (defined as a monthly average) found in Element 1, Section I. - d.
-Class A pathogen reduction Alternative used as listed in Section I.B.2.a.
-Alternatives describe how the pathogen reduction requirements are met. - e.
+Pollutant Table 3 appropriate for permittee's land application practices. - b.
+The frequency of monitoring listed in Section I.C. which applies to the permittee. - c.
+The concentration (mg/Kg) in the sludge of each pollutant listed in Table 1 as well as the applicable pollutant concentration criteria (mg/Kg) listed in Table 3 (defined as a monthly average) above. - d.
+Pathogen reduction Alternative used for Class A bagged or bulk sludge as listed in Section I.B.2.a. - e.
 Vector attraction reduction Alternative used as listed in Section I.B.3. - f.
 Annual sludge production in dry metric tons/year. - g.
 Amount of sludge land applied in dry metric tons/year. - h.
 Amount of sludge transported interstate in dry metric tons/year. - i.
-The following certification statement found in § 503.17(a)(6)(iii) shall be attached to the DMR.
+The certification statement listed in 503.17(a)(1)(ii) or 503.17(a)(3)(i)(B), whichever applies to the permittees sludge treatment activities, shall be attached to the DMR.